-We continue to make progress toward the three (3) primary projects being funded by the Proposition E Sales Tax passed by voters in 2018, namely flood mitigation, replacement of the Allenton Bridge and a new Police Station.
-As of August, 2020 approximately $2.5 million has been generated by this sales tax, and approximately $1,264,000 has been spent ($1,040,300 on Flood Mitigation, $210,000 on the Allenton Bridge and $14,300 on the Police Station).
+The City continues to make progress toward the projects being funded by the Prop E Sales Tax.
 Pursuant to State law, this sales tax can only be imposed for 20 years, so there is a limit as to how much will be available to fund eligible projects.
-Additionally, not surprisingly, as a result of the impacts of COVID-19, sales tax revenue has been and will continue to be lower than initially projected.
 Following are updates on the three (3) primary projects identified for funding under Prop E:

-We have been taking other more immediate measures to help protect against some flash flood events by enhancing capacity and particular flow.
-These efforts include debris removal from creek channels to enhance flow and stabilizing creekbanks on some segments of creeks located on City property, such as the project presently underway through Lions and Legion Parks.
+We have also been taking other more immediate measures to help protect against some flash flood events by enhancing capacity and particular flow.
+These efforts include debris removal from creek channels to enhance flow and stabilizing creekbanks on some segments of creeks located on City property, such as the project that was completed through Lions and Legion Parks.